Partly Cloudy, Humid Weather Forecast For Lahore - UrduPoint

 Partly Cloudy, Humid Weather Forecast For Lahore

-The city experienced partly cloudy and humid conditions on Monday, with the MET office forecasting similar weather for the next 24 hours
+LAHORE, (UrduPoint / Pakistan Point News - 16th Sep, 2025) Partly cloudy and humid conditions persisted in the city on Tuesday, with the Met Office forecasting similar weather for the next 24 hours.

-LAHORE, (UrduPoint / Pakistan Point News - 15th Sep, 2025) The city experienced partly cloudy and humid conditions on Monday, with the MET office forecasting similar weather for the next 24 hours.
+According to officials, moist currents from the Arabian Sea are affecting the upper parts of the country, while a westerly wave is also present in the region.

-According to officials, moist currents from the Arabian Sea are entering the country, while a westerly wave is expected to impact upper regions from tonight.
+They added that most areas are likely to experience partly cloudy and dry weather, though isolated rain, wind, or thunderstorms may occur in Khyber Pakhtunkhwa, northeast Punjab, the Pothohar region, Kashmir, and Gilgit-Baltistan.

-Partly cloudy skies with rain, wind, or thundershowers are likely at isolated locations in Khyber Pakhtunkhwa, Upper Punjab, Islamabad, Kashmir, Gilgit-Baltistan, and adjoining hilly areas.
-Heavy rainfall or hailstorms may also occur at a few spots during the period.
-Meanwhile, hot and dry weather is expected elsewhere in the country.
+Rainfall was reported in several cities, including Mir Khani, Dir, Pattan, Lower Dir, Kalam, Balakot, Kakul, Murree, Muzaffarabad, and Garhi Dopatta.

-The highest temperature on Monday was recorded in Dalbandin at 42°C, while Lahore registered 35°C.
+The highest maximum temperature on Tuesday was recorded in Dalbandin at 42°C, while Lahore registered 33°C.

 Recent Stories